odioski/FWCracker_v2/README.md

 If FWCracker can't find *pyserial-ports* you'll have to add it to your *PATH*.

 You should launch FWCracker from the safety of your venv.
-You should also, optimally, install pyserial from the root of your venv.
-If FWCracker still can't find pyserial-ports then you'll need to add it to your PATH.
+You should also install pyserial from the root of your venv.
+If FWCracker still can't find pyserial-ports then you'll most likely need to add it to your *PATH*.

 You can find it on linux as su:

 	find / -name pyserial-ports

+This will add whatever *find* returns to your *PATH*:

+	find / -name pyserial-ports -exec echo -e ":{}\n" >> $PATH \;

+That's the fastest way.
+You can also just fix your venv.
+Use python[VER] -m venv path/to/your/venv, cd to your venv and run all commands from there.
+Or use the provided python and pip in your bin in the venv.

+Something like:

+	venv/bin/pip install pyserial

+ or

+	bin/python ../FWCracker.py